UK considers mandatory eye tests for older road users

 March 24, 2025

 According to the Progress Report on the Programmatic Approach to Nitrogen, nitrogen oxide emissions in Flanders have fallen by 35 percent between 2015 and 2022, and ammonia emissions have fallen by 9 percent in those seven years.
-Environment Minister Jo Brouns presented the report on Friday, March 2This content has been archived.
-Log in or […]
+Environment Minister Jo Brouns presented the report on Friday, March 21st.
+Nitrogen oxides (80%) mainly come from the […]

 Brussels Parliament postpones tighter LEZ to 2027 after ‘legal error’